 A party must address all summary judgment issues in a single motion.
 If a party files more than one summary judgment motion at the same time, the court may strike the motions and require that the motions be consolidated into a single motion.
-A motion for summary judgment must be titled "Motion for Summary Judgment," be supported by an Appendix of Evidence, and include the following sections:
+A motion for summary judgment must be titled "Motion for Summary Judgment," be supported by an Appendix of Evidence, as described below in 56-1(e), and include the following sections: